Girls will acquire the knowledge and skills for taking charge of and making informed decisions about their sexual health.

-Adolescent pregnancy and parenthood present formidable challenges for teens’ development into productive and fulfilled adults.
-In addition to the physical implications of adolescent pregnancy, the reality is that most teen mothers raise their children as single parents, which may lead to girls not completing high school and thereby being employed in low wage jobs.
 Although the recent decrease in teen pregnancy rates is promising, and Canada’s rate is less than half of that of the U.S., it’s still higher than many industrialized countries.
-Further, the rate of sexually transmitted infections (STIs) among young women, especially young women of color, are still of great concern.
+Further, the rate of sexually transmitted infections (STIs) among young women, especially young women of colour, are still of great concern.

-Through Girls Inc. Healthy Sexuality, girls acquire the knowledge and skills for taking charge of and making informed decisions about their sexual health.
-Exploring values, practicing responses in different situations, and thinking about their futures helps girls identify ways and reasons to avoid early pregnancy and prevent sexually transmitted infections including HIV.
+Participants will explore values, practice responses in different situations, and think about their future to help identify ways and reasons to avoid early pregnancy and prevent sexually transmitted infections including HIV.

 - Growing Together℠(for girls ages 9 to 11 ): Interactive sessions jump-start crucial two-way conversations between girls and trusted adults about sexuality issues, opening doors to future communication.
 Key topics include the role of parents as primary sexuality educators; changes during puberty; anatomy, physiology, and hygiene; adolescent sexual development and feelings; and values and those related to sexual behavior.